Hi-Angel/clock_gettime_override/README.md

-This library creates a "bullet-time" effect in any game it is preloaded to.
+This library creates a "bullet-time" aka "slo-mo" effect in any game it is preloaded to.

 Underneath it overloads a function `clock_gettime` to slow down its reports by 4 times.
 This was tested wth Alien Shooter 2, Dungeon Nightmares, and GTAⅣ running in WINE.

+# Binaries

+If you don't want to build it yourself, there's an archive with prebuilt libraries on [releases page](https://github.com/Hi-Angel/clock_gettime_override/releases)

 # Building